azhar294/DMS/README.md

 - In addition to the regular user functions, a super user can:
     - Create regular users.

-**Documents**:
-Documents can be created and must have:
-- title
-- content
-- access; set by default to public but can be any of `private, public or role`

 **Authentication**:
 Users are authenticated and validated using JSON web token (JWT).
 Requests to protected routes are validated using the generated token.